Design Your Future in Fashion Merchandising

 Read on to learn more about what to look for in a fashion merchandising program.

 Fashion merchandising is an exciting, evolving career path that combines fashion design with business skills, and marketing smarts with high style.
-As an entry-level fashion merchandiser, you’ll work in sales and merchandise assistant positions.
-Become a stylist for advertising, work the floor of a chic independently-owned boutique or arrange intriguing window displays at trendy national retailers like Urban Outfitters—the possibilities to break into the business are as eclectic as your individual style.
+As an entry-level fashion merchandiser, you'll work in sales and merchandise assistant positions.
+Become a stylist for advertising, work the floor of a chic independently-owned boutique or arrange intriguing window displays at trendy national retailers like Anthropologie—the possibilities to break into the business are as eclectic as your individual style.
 Getting educated in online merchandising is a potential win as well.

 As you gain more experience and education, you can move up to director or other top positions in your company, or strike out as a business owner yourself.
 Fashion merchandisers in executive positions will work with buyers to direct what's purchased and how it's presented to customers.
 In the thriving realm of e-commerce, these skills also translate into fashion-related jobs in the tech and online sales industries.